SjoerdV/CaCAzureDevOpsPipeline/docs/README.md

 1. If everything is properly setup there should be an 'Approval' waiting for the person(s) you have configured the TEST environment for.
 1. Finish the approval round
 1. The 'deploy_TEST' stage will now commence and should finish successfully
-    1. Check that the SharePoint Connection is actually established: in the 'Run Deploy Script' step it should say 'Connected to Web Target URL: <https://[yourtenant].sharepoint.com>'
+    1. Check that the SharePoint Connection is actually established: in the 'Run Deploy Script' step it should say '`Connected to Web Target URL: <https://[yourtenant].sharepoint.com>`'

 #### Test the PROD stage (deploy_PROD)